Postage stamps and postal history of the United States: New stamps

+USPS stamp magnet display in the Tallulah, Louisiana post office.

 Twelve criteria for new stamps and postal stationery include that "events of historical significance shall be considered for commemoration only on anniversaries in multiples of 50 years."
 For many years, these included the restriction that "no postal item will be issued sooner than five years after the individual's death," with an exception provided for stamps memorializing recently deceased U.S. Presidents.
 In September 2011, however, the postal service announced that, in an attempt to increase flagging revenues, stamps would soon offer images of celebrated living persons, chosen by the Committee in response to suggestions submitted by the public via surface mail and social networks on the Internet.
 The revised criterion reads: "The Postal Service will honor living men and women who have made extraordinary contributions to American society and culture."

 On June 14, 2008, in Washington, DC, the Postal Service issued the first set of 10 designs in the 42–cent Flags of Our Nation stamps.
 The stamps were designed by Howard E. Paine of Delaplane, Virginia.
 Five subsequent sets of ten stamps each had appeared by August 16, 2012, bringing the total of stamp designs to sixty.
 Sets nos.
 3 and 4 were denominated 44-cents, while the final two sets appeared as Forever stamps.

 In August 2014, former Postmaster General Benjamin F. Bailar complained that the USPS was "prostituting" its stamps by focusing on stamps centered on popular culture, not cultural icons.
 He claims that this is a move aimed at making up for the USPS' revenue shortage at the expense of the values of the stamp program.